Chris-DataAnalysis/CO2-Emissions-Project/README.md

 ## Data Source

-The dataset used in this project is publicly available on Kaggle:
+The dataset used in this project is publicly available on github:

 **CO₂ Emissions Data** – [Data on CO2 and Greenhouse Gas Emissions by Our World in Data](https://github.com/owid/co2-data)